tirthasheshpatel/tirthasheshpatel.github.io/_posts/2020-3-28-deep-learning-rbm.md

 ![Training instance 1](/images/graphical_models/rbm_mm_train_1.png)
 ![Training instance 2](/images/graphical_models/rbm_mm_train_2.png)

-The generated images is
+The generated images are

 ![Generated image](/images/graphical_models/rbm_mm_generate.png)

 What?!
-The model just learned to put one images onto the other!
+The model just learned to put one image onto the other!
 This is not expected, right?
 Let me explain.
-The problem is not training but sampling.
+The problem is not training but a sampling.
 This is one of the limitations of Gibb's Sampling.
 This sampling method sometimes thinks that the expectation lies at the peak of the distribution.
-But as explined in the Betancourt's paper on MCMC methods, the actual samples must lie inside the, so called, "***typical set***" of the expectation and not the mode of the distribution.
+But as explained in the Betancourt's paper on MCMC methods, the actual samples must lie inside the so-called, "***typical set***" of the expectation and not the mode of the distribution.
 Well, this can be solved using more advanced sampling methods like Hamiltonian Monte Carlo or No U-Turn Sampler.
 PyMC3 folks have done a great job on those sampling methods and you should definitely check it out!!

 Having done so much mathematics, coding, and experimenting, I hope you guys took something home!